Patellar Tendonitis – Jumper’s Knee Causes, Prevention & Rehabilitation

 Very often, people neglect the fact that their bodies become unaccustomed to physical activities.
 They get back on their usual training regiment after some time off which greatly increases chances of injury because the body became weaker, sort to say.
 Most physical adaptations cost and resources which are regulated by the body based on necessity.
 If no stimuli are given for a longer period, then the body pulls the energy and resources out of that certain part of the body.
 Muscles and tendons both follow the same principle.

 Warming up is extremely important and beneficiary.
-It prepares the body on all levels for vigorous physical activities.
-Tight muscles can lead to various injuries, and studies have show that knee injuries are greatly decreased after a comprehensive warm-up program.
+It prepares the body for all levels for vigorous physical activities.
+Tight muscles can lead to various injuries, and studies have shown that knee injuries are greatly decreased after a comprehensive warm-up program.
 Do a 15 min dynamic warm-up before each training session.
 Static stretching should be performed only after the workout.

 Other warm-up benefits include the release of adrenaline, increased heart rate and blood circulation, increased production of synovial fluid located between the joints to reduce friction, productions of enzymes activity, increased extensibility and elasticity of muscle fibres, Increased force and speed of contraction, more energy through breakdown of glycogen, Increase in speed of nerve impulse conduction, removal of lactic acid etc.